Chief Economist & CIO

-A change of majority leader - most likely to be Nancy Pelosi - she is tough and experienced, but is an uninspiring politician as the face of the "Democratic resistance".
+Change of Majority Leader - most likely to be Nancy Pelosi - she is tough and experienced, but is an uninspiring politician as the face of the "Democratic resistance".

-A little-observed change made by the Republicans in the last session means that a committee chair can subpoena without majority approval for doing so within the committee.
+A little-observed change made by the Republicans in the last session means that a Chairman of a committee can subpoena without majority approval for doing so within the committee.
 Things like Donald Trump's tax returns and real estate dealings could be targets.
 Democrats have already signalled they will use this power extensively.

 The House majority going to Democrats means Trump and his conservative agenda will be "road-blocked", so don't expect new tax cuts or comprehensive legislation.

-Democrats indicate they will "work" with Trump if it’s deemed constructive for America – i.e. potential in infrastructure (which never will work in the US as local states carry the fiscal burden) and small tax cuts if the next downturn comes ahead of the 2020 election cycle.
-My conclusion
+Democrats indicate they will "work" with Trump if it’s deemed constructive for America – ie potential in infrastructure (which never will work in the US as local states carries fiscal burden ) and small tax cuts if next downturn comes ahead of 2020 election cycle.

 Democrats got the win needed to reignite their 2020 campaign, but it’s a party that lacks a vision and needs to define itself outside of "anti-Trump" terms.

-Stock futures up slightly; a "relief rally" could move the Nasdaq and S&P 500 up over the next 48 hours.
+Stock futures up slightly - "relief rally" could move NAS and SPX up over the next 48 hours.